-- Provide First Aid and CPR to injured - Aftershocks can occur in the first two hours, days, weeks, or even months after the quake. - Be aware that some earthquakes are actually foreshock which means a larger earthquake may occur. - Animal behavior may change because of an earthquake.
+- Provide first aid and CPR to injured personnel. - Aftershocks can occur in the first few hours, days, weeks, or even months after the earthquake. - Be aware that some earthquakes are actually foreshock which means a larger earthquake may occur. - Animal behavior may change because of an earthquake.
 Normal cats and dogs may become more aggressive and defensive. - Report any damage to facilities to appropriate points of contact.
 Make sure there are no gas leaks, flames or hazardous chemicals present.